UnitedTrust/TrustUSD/README.md

 ----------------
 #### What is TrustUSD?

-TrustUSD is a decentralized, algorithmic stablecoin with plans to operate on multiple blockchains.
-It allows you to store, send and receive TRUSD assets safely and gives you 100% control of your assets.
+TrustUSD is an elastic, independent money protocol with plans to operate on multiple blockchains.
+It allows you to store, send and receive USDTR assets safely and gives you 100% control of your assets.
 United Trust is committed to show a good user experience of TrustUSD.

 1.Exchange Convertibility
-- Offered two-way convertibility of TRUSD and other assets across exchanges
+- Offered two-way convertibility of USDTR and other assets across exchanges

 2.Security
 - Decentralized blockchain technical framework
-- All TRUSD assets are under your ultimate control
+- All USDTR assets are under your ultimate control

 3.Convenient and user-friendly
 - User-friendly